MitchellSternke/SuperMarioBros-C/README.md

 #### frame_rate

 - The desired frame rate, in frames per second.
+Note that on some systems it may be necessary to disable vsync (see video.vsync) in order to achieve a frame rate higher than 60 fps.
 - Default: 60

 #### rom_file